paweljarosz/defarc/README.md

 	local component_table = defarc.get_component_by_id("proper-id")
 ```

-### .get_component_by_name(component_name)
+### get_component_by_name(component_name)
 Returns a table with selected component data.
 One need to provide a proper component name, otherwise it will return nil.

 * **PARAMETER:** `component_name` (string) - a name of a component from Arcweave JSON
 * **RETURNS:** `component_table` (table) - a table with data regarding selected component